Revisiting thermodynamics in computation and information theory: Finite state machine: thermodynamic interpretation

 \section{Finite state machine: thermodynamic interpretation}

-We are going to explore finite state machines (FSM) from a thermodynamics point of view~\cite{a155} in this section.
-For the analysis, we will consider two processes, which will be the fundamental blocks that will guide us to build physical models of FSM.
+We are going to explore finite state machines (FSM) from a thermodynamics point of view~\cite{chu2018thermodynamically} in this section.
+For the analysis, we will consider two processes, which will be the fundamental blocks that will guide us in building physical models of FSM.
 These models help us to describe FSM from a thermodynamic viewpoint.
-We will describe these two process as $N-it$ setter, and $N-it$ flips.
+We will describe these two processes as $N-it$ setters, and $N-it$ flips.
 These two processes are the generalization of bit-set and bit-flip operation.
 Here, we will consider three energy level systems with multiple numbers of states.
 The schematic representation of these two processes is shown in Fig.~\ref{fig9}.